lesshint/lesshint/README.md

 Create a `.lesshintrc` file in your project root and add your settings to it.
 It will be automatically loaded and merged with the default values.

 If you're running `lesshint` from the command line, the `-c` or `--config` flags can be used to load any valid configuration file.

+## Known issues
+We are aware of some instances where some Less features won't be properly parsed.
+In those cases the whole file will simply be ignored by `lesshint`.

+* Not all forms of `:extend()` rules are supported.
+Related [issue](https://github.com/tonyganch/gonzales-pe/issues/15).
+* Using variables in `@media` directives are not supported.
+Related [issue](https://github.com/tonyganch/gonzales-pe/issues/17).
+* Passing Rulesets to Mixins, i.e. [detached rulesets](http://lesscss.org/features/#detached-rulesets-feature) are not supported.
+Related [issue](https://github.com/tonyganch/gonzales-pe/issues/22).